Lanagramme/config/docus/table_of_content.md

 #entr
 	```
-# rebuild preject if cources change
+# rebuild project if sources change
 $ ls | entre make

 # rebuild project and run test if build was successfull